 Cause of Death: Gastric Cancer (Or MURDER?)

-It was definitely gastric cancer (science has proven this).
+It was definitely gastric cancer.
+(Science has proven this.)
 But at the time of his death, Napoleon believed British assassins had murdered him: “I die before my time, killed by the English oligarchy and its hired assassins," he was recorded as saying.
 In his final exile, Napoleon somewhat enjoyed his leisurely day-to-day lifestyle, but it soon grew tiresome, along with his health.
 In 1817 he began showing signs of having a stomach ulcer, and while he may have suspiciously (albeit mistakenly) attributed its cause to poison, it certainly was the origin of his fatal bout with stomach cancer.
+In June 2013, one of only two known death masks of Napoleon Bonaparte sold at auction at Bonhams’ Book, Map and Manuscript sale in London for roughly $260,000 (£169,250.)

 Life: Artist, Poet